smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 A natural join in relational algebra is a type of join operation that combines two relational tables via an equi-join based on their common attributes.
 In a natural join, only the rows with matching values in the common columns are included in the result.
 The common columns of the two tables are used as the join criteria and the result set includes only one copy of these columns.
 The columns in the result set correspond to the combination of columns from both tables,

 `ORACLE` does is currently the only vendor that supports the `NATURAL JOIN` syntax.
-It is considered a bad practice for some reasons:
+It is considered a bad practice for the following reasons:

-*  Natural joins in SQL can be considered a bad practice for several reasons:
 *  Ambiguity: Natural joins can cause ambiguity if two or more columns in the participating tables have the same name.
 This can lead to unexpected results and make the query difficult to understand and maintain.
 *  Data Loss: In a natural join, only the rows with matching values in the common columns are included in the result set.
 This means that any data in the participating tables that doesn't match will be lost and not included in the result.
 *  Maintenance: Natural joins can make the database schema more difficult to maintain because changes to the common columns in one of the participating tables will affect the result of the join.